Investors Grapple with Changing Demands – Boardroom Diversity and Composition

 So far, despite the rapid escalation of the issue, ethnic diversity disclosure has not become widespread, with 25% of the S&P 500 and 12% of the Russell 3000 indexes disclosing the ethnic breakdown of their boards.
 Based on those companies that do disclose the ethnic breakdown of their boards, boards of companies in the S&P 500 index are 75% white and those in the Russell 3000 index are 79% white.

-The true figures may show a lower proportion of non-white directors, since those companies that have disclosed are expected to be larger, more progressive, and more likely to have non-white board members.
+The true figures may show a lower proportion of non-white directors since those companies that have disclosed are expected to be larger, more progressive, and more likely to have non-white board members.

 The pandemic had a negative impact on gender diversity on boards, at least in the Russell 3000.
 Although more female directors were appointed in 2020 than in 2019, the proportion of female directors fell as many more men were added to boards.
 The proportion of new female appointments increased in 2021 but is yet to exceed 50%.

-Proportion of new Russell 3000 director appointments by gender
+The proportion of new Russell 3000 director appointments by gender

 Source: Insightia | Governance